netbeast/ledpanel/README.md

-# beecolor
+# ledpanel

-beecolor allows you to control the Bicolor 8x8 LED matrix backpack from Adafruit
+ledpanel allows you to control the Bicolor 8x8 LED matrix backpack from Adafruit

 ## install

 **With npm**
 ```
-npm install beecolor
+npm install ledpanel
 ```

 ##api